Information for Incoming 7th Graders

 New Student/Parent Orientation:

-Each student is assigned a classroom within the academy to be his/her homeroom.
-Students spend the first ten minutes of each day in homeroom.
-During this time roll is taken, announcements are made, and any material to be sent home is distributed.
-After homeroom, students go to their first class.
-This could be physical education, elective, or academic time depending on academy rotation.
+Each student is assigned a homeroom teacher.
+Students report to this designated classroom for the first seven minutes of each day; during this time attendance is taken, announcements are made and any material to be sent home is distributed.
+Following homeroom, students go to first period which, depending on their assigned team rotation, could be physical education, elective, or core academic classes (language arts, math, science, and social studies).
+Throughout the week, blocks of time may be scheduled by core teachers to better accommodate instruction.

 The remaining two periods of the seven-period day are reserved for physical education and electives.
 Each student has one period of physical education and one period of an elective.
-The electives currently available at Spring View for both grades include band, chorus, art, home economics, manufacturing technology, and Spanish.
-A student who enters Spring View as a 7th grader and stays through the four semesters to promotion will be able to take four of the electives, plus honor band during “0” period.
-Students are given the opportunity to indicate their first and second choices for an elective.
+The electives currently available at Spring View for both grades include Band, Orchestra, Art, Family and Consumer Science (formerly known as Home Economics, Computer Science, and Spanish.
+In most instances, electives are one semester in length.
+A few select electives are yearlong.
+For a complete list of elective course descriptions, click here Students are given the opportunity to rank their choices for an elective.

 How is the food?